 Insecurity is the leading cause of drinking.
 If you're not enjoying yourself or you're feeling self-conscious, it's easy to believe that getting drunk will solve your problems.
 Guess what, it doesn't!
 In fact, drinking to the point of not filtering what comes out of your mouth will actually make things worse.
 Every.
 Single.
 Time.

-If you’re standing on the wall and not fitting into the scene, either leave or continue being miserable — just don’t look to liquor to propel you into conversation.
+If you're standing on the wall and not fitting into the scene, either leave or continue being miserable -- just don't look to liquor to propel you into conversation.
 Remember, alcohol is a depressant and it will exacerbate any kind of mental instability you are experiencing.
-It’s kind of like taking drugs backwards and it’s kind of not the best idea.

 Pace Yourself At The Pregame